SasView/sasview/src/sas/qtgui/Perspectives/Fitting/media/optimizer.rst

 Particle Swarm
 ==============

-Inspired by bird flocking behaviour, the particle swarm algorithm is a population-based method which updates an individual according to its momentum and a force toward the current best fit parameter values.
+Inspired by bird flocking behavior, the particle swarm algorithm is a population-based method which updates an individual according to its momentum and a force toward the current best fit parameter values.
 We did not explore variations of this algorithm in any detail.